paquettm/420-302-VA_A25/LABS/LAB6_Telemetry_with_ESP32_MQTT_and_Raspberry_Pi.md

-# LAB6: Telemetry with ESP32, MQTT, and Raspberry Pi
+# Lab 6: Telemetry with ESP32, MQTT, and Raspberry Pi

 In this lab, we will create our first multiple-device IoT application.